 So, once more: would it be 'preposterous' to contend that Mars is the Sun’s binary companion?
 Would the (alleged) huge mass of the Sun versus the (alleged) tiny mass of Mars rule out the possibility of the two of them being binary companions?
 I think it is now wise to question whether the assumed masses of the distant stars and planets have any foundation in reality.
 To be sure, no one has ever put the Sun and Mars (or SiriusA and SiriusB) on a bathroom scale so as to empirically verify their respective weights!
 Besides, Mars may be 205 times smaller than the Sun - but it is mostly made of rock and iron, whereas the Sun is 96% helium and hydrogen - the two lightest gases known to man.
 Hence, it is quite conceivable that their respective weights may be far more similar than currently believed.

 In conclusion, I submit that the very existence of the Sirius system is strongly supportive of the TYCHOS model's tenets.
 It provides, among other things, empirical evidence that a very small celestial body can indeed be the binary companion of a far larger orb.
 Moreover, it suggests that Sirius, the very brightest binary star system in our skies, may be (for unknown reasons that call for further study) a 'twin family' of sorts to our own binary system.
-In any event, the fact that the Sirius System is in so many ways similar to our Solar System certainly merits closer scrutiny - unless you are willing to chalk it up to mere happenstance.
+In any event, the fact that the Sirius System is in so many ways similar to our Solar System certainly merits closer scrutiny.

 ARE THE SIRIUS SYSTEM AND OUR SOLAR SYSTEM 'DOUBLE-DOUBLE' BINARY COMPANIONS?